• Skip to primary navigation

 • Whipping cream

 Brings the fluff.
-I love using the solid, fatty part from a chilled can of coconut milk, but any vegan whipping cream will work - and it's actually closer to the classic German apple snow dessert.
+I love using the solid, fatty part from a chilled can of coconut milk, but any vegan whipping cream will work (and it's actually closer to the classic German apple snow dessert if using a whipping cream without coconut flavor).

 • Yogurt